markzxu/blog/_posts/2022-8-19-how-to-do-research.md

     * x := d OR hx
     * y := d OR hy

-It seems clear that d would be a good direct translator in this case, while the x OR y would be bad.
+It seems clear that 'd' would be a good direct translator in this case, while 'x AND y' would be bad.
 But is d AND ¬hx AND ¬hy also an acceptable direct translator?

 This example can be extended in a few ways: